Team Performance Science Guide · reference

 AI Transformation Readiness

-stubAppendix B. Beachhead #2 — workforce readiness for AI-mediated work, adoption friction, and the human-system constraints underneath transformation programs.
+stubAppendix B. Workforce readiness for AI-mediated work, adoption friction, and the human-system constraints underneath transformation programs.

 - C.